salesking/json_schema_tools/README.md

 schemata = SchemaTools::Reader.read_all 'my/path/to/json-files'
 ```

 Don't like the global path and registry?
-Go local:
+Create an instance and your save with
+a local registry.
+Use if you have schema with same names but different markup!

 ```ruby
 reader = SchemaTools::Reader.new